MULTIPLE SCLEROSIS

 3) Thyroid problems.
 This is also common in patients with MS.

 What to do.
-Read the article entitled Sympathetic Dominance Pattern on this website.
-Do what is recommended, such as the Roy Masters meditation daily, slow down, rest more, relax more, think more positively, and the other suggestions listed.
-Try to understand the pattern in yourself, if you think it describes you.
+Do what is recommended, such as the pushing down exercise, slowing down, resting and relaxing more, thinking more positively, and the other suggestions in article on this website.
+Try to understand the pattern of sympathetic dominance in yourself, if you think it describes you.

-This may really be helpful, along with a complete nutritional balancing program, which is also very helpful when set up properly.
-To obtain a good program, I can only recommend the practitioners listed on this website on the How To Begin A Program page
+To get on the best program, we only recommend the practitioners listed on this website on the How To Begin A Program page.

 Home | Hair Analysis | Saunas | Books | Articles | Detox Protocols